 More detailed information on our efforts concerning diversity, equal opportunities and gender equality is available in Swedish, and can be found on our website:

-The Faculty Board for Humanities and Theology has the overall responsibility for issues concerning diversity, equal opportunities and equality with regard to sexual orientation.
+The Faculty Board has the overall responsibility for issues concerning diversity, equal opportunities and equality with regard to sexual orientation.
 This board makes strategic decisions and takes the economic initiative necessary to promote diversity, equal opportunities and gender equality within the two faculties.